tmcelroy2202/container/README.md

 For a setup tutorial, see [setup.md](docs/setup.md)

-Please be aware that this is extremely WIP and much of it needs work.
+Please be aware that this is extremely WIP.
+Much of it needs work, and much of the code is very ugly.
+One day it will be better.
+One day.
 See [TODO.md](todo.md) for more info on just what im AWARE of being broken.
 Please report any bugs you find in the github issues, and if you can contribute ( code ) that would be greatly appreciated.
 If you wish to contribute, see [contributions.md](docs/contributions.md)

 Similar projects: